keuperj/ZumiWorld/remote.md

 # Zumi Remote Access accross the internet
 ### Setting
-Zumi is usually accesed via it's own Wifi network.
+Zumi is usually accessed via it's own Wifi network.
 Here, we show how to open it for remote access from anywhere in the internet...

 ### What you need
 * your Zumi should be setup and connected to the internet